-Environmental Engineering is a study to realize comfortable environment and to reduce physiologic and psychological impact on human body in and around buildings, by improving physical environmental parameters such as heat, air, light, sound, etc. One of our recent concerns is an environmental safety problem, due to the increasing correlation between building and urban emission and global environmental crisis.
-We are now challenging to solve various building and urban environment issues and to reduce environmental load at the same time, by our advanced simulation technology.
-Our ideal is to nurture solutions through natural, cultural and social sciences.
+Environmental Engineering is the study of how to implement comfortable environments and to reduce physiological and psychological impact on the human body in and around buildings, by improving physical environmental parameters such as heat, air, light, and sound.
+One recent concern is environmental safety, due to the increasing correlation between building and urban emissions and the global environmental crisis.
+We are now being challenged to solve various building and urban environmental issues and simultaneously to reduce environmental load by means of advanced simulation technologies.
+Our goal is to nurture solutions through the natural, cultural, and social sciences.